jshook/testclient/README.md

 the iterations are divided up between the threads.
 By default, the specific cycles numbers will not be assigned distinctly to the threads, although the cycle counts will.
 If you want the cycles to be divided up by range, then use the --splitcycles option.
 This applies to all activities on the command line for now. be seen by several threads.

+You have the option of using one of the direct Activity types or a yaml configured activity.
+The preferred way is to use YAML to configure and run your activities, since the internal boilerplate logic is pretty standard.
+The previous activity implementations were left as examples for those who might want to tinker with or build their own activity implementations.

+The remainder of the documentation describes all of the current activities in general.
+If you implement your own activity, then it may not apply, depending on how you choose to build it.

 #### Cycle Semantics